 4. The bride and groom should not help clean up after the reception, we see it happen too often - just waltz off like stars and get your adoring friends to do it.

 5. Don't let the possibility of rain change your outdoor plans unless it's obviously a stormy day.
-In Auckland usually it only showers for a little while – it's exciting, just go ahead, if you change all your plans the sun will definitely come out.
+In Auckland usually it only showers for a little while – it's exciting, just go ahead saying 'we're not going to let a little rain ruin our day', if you change all your plans the sun will definitely come out.
 Wind is a different matter, exposed places can get gusty - remember to use weights to hold gazebos and the table cloth on the signing table.

-Click here for some Wedding Venues we recommend.
+Click here for some Wedding Venues we like.

 Melissa and I just wanted to say a big THANK YOU for the amazing job you did in setting up your sound equipment,.
 It really made the day special that everyone could hear the ceremony with the celebrant on the lapel mic and those doing the readings on the wireless mic, along with the music that we had on the ipod for the walking down the aisle song and music for the signing of the register and during the family and friends photos afterwards.